-The world of car racing has plenty of intuitive concepts alongside its fair share of more complex ideas.
-Brake bias falls somewhere in the middle, and while it is a very important aspect of the car, it can be difficult for beginners to grasp and indeed to take full advantage of.
+The world of car racing has plenty of intuitive concepts alongside its fair share of more complex ideas, and brake bias falls somewhere in the middle.
+And while it is a very important aspect of car setup, it can be difficult for beginners to grasp and indeed to take full advantage of brake bias.

 Brake bias (or brake balance) is essentially the ratio of the braking force that is received by the front and rear wheels.
 It is often quoted as a ratio of percentages, such as 60/40.
 In this case, 60% of the effective braking power is sent to the front wheels, while 40% is sent to the rear.

 Knowing what brake bias is can make it much easier to understand why your car behaves the way that it does.
 Knowing how you can adjust the brake bias and what the ideal setup is for a car is also important, and so we will go into that in more detail below.

 The braking system of a car is extremely important, and how it is set up can have a huge impact on the car’s performance.
 Brakes are often thought of as simply the part that slows the car down, but anyone with racing experience and indeed driving experience knows that they play a vital role in cornering too.
 Even a small difference in the corners can make a massive difference over the course of a full race.

 A Practical Explanation

 A more practical explanation involves thinking of the bias as a measure of which set of wheels will lock up first.
 In the real world, when the brakes are applied, one of the sets of tires will lock up first.